shundhammer/qdirstat/README.md

   - Beta 2

     Beta 1 has now been out for 6 weeks, and I have not received one single bug report during that time.
-Maybe it's just business as usually, and people just keep waiting for others to do the testing, while they themselves are waiting for a stable release.
+Maybe it's just business as usual, and people just keep waiting for others to do the testing, while they themselves are waiting for a stable release.
 Well, okay, so let them have their way: The current code is now officially V0.92 Beta 2.
 And it won't be another 6